-My clients and I have big hearts (naturally empathetic), which means we automatically care about people and how it’s going in the world all around us.
+My clients and I have big hearts (naturally empathetic and often are highly sensitive/HSP), which means we automatically care about people and how it’s going in the world all around us.
 It’s a gift, and… sometimes it can lead to taking on more stress or responsibility than one body can handle.

 We can be at risk for overwhelm from others’ energy or the ever maddening news.
 Well, let’s be honest, overwhelm can come just as easily from the inner critic (which says things like “You’re not good enough”).
 This week it was the national news that got to me.